State Highway Safety Offices (SHSOs) administer a variety of grant programs that are authorized and funded through federal legislation.

 The Highway Safety Act of 1966 authorized the first federal highway safety program — the State and Community Highway Safety Grant Program (or Section 402).
 Since then, Congress has revised national highway safety grant programs many times through reauthorizing legislation, creating new incentive grants, penalties and sanctions.

-Fixing America's Surface Transportation Act (FAST Act) is the surface transportation bill that authorizes the federal surface transportation program including the highway safety programs for federal Fiscal Years 2016 through 2020.
-The FAST Act authorizes $305 billion for highway, highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology, and statistics programs.
+The Infrastructure Investment and Jobs Act (IIJA) is the surface transportation bill that authorizes the federal surface transportation program including the highway safety programs for Federal Fiscal Years (FFY) 2022 through 2026.
+The IIJA authorizes $550 billion for highway and motor vehicle safety, public transportation, motor carrier safety, hazardous materials safety, rail, and research, technology and statistics programs, and a range of other infrastructure initiatives.

 This program provides grants to states to improve driver behavior and reduce deaths and injuries from motor vehicle-related crashes.